dbsystel/cdk-sops-secrets/README.md

 ## Advanced configuration examples

 Even if using the main functionality should be done in 3 lines of code, there are more options to configure the constructs of this library.
+If you want to get an Overview of all available configuration options take a look at the [documentation at the CDK ConstructHub](https://constructs.dev/packages/cdk-sops-secrets).

 The most useful settings will be explained in the further chapters:

 ### I don't want any conversion magic on my secret content — How can I disable it?